The mission of Friends of Camp Concord is to:

 Friends of Camp Concord (FOCC) was established in 1983.
-FOCC is a nonprofit organization dedicated to supporting Camp Concord, located in South Lake Tahoe.
-Friends of Camp Concord is comprised of Board of Directors (volunteers) and representatives from the City of Concord Staff whose efforts directly impact the quality of the facility and programs offered at Camp Concord.
-The money raised is directed to a campership program allowing underprivileged children to attend resident camp.
-Friends of Camp Concord has NO paid staff.
+FOCC is a nonprofit organization supporting Camp Concord, located in South Lake Tahoe.
+Friends of Camp Concord is comprised of a Board of Directors (volunteers) and representatives from the City of Concord staff whose efforts directly impact the quality of the facility and programs offered at Camp Concord.
+The money raised is directly applied to a campership program allowing underprivileged youth, young adults, and families to attend Camp Concord.

 What We Do

 A one-week session at Camp Concord provides each camper with a caring, well-trained counselor and a unique group living situation.
-The impact of this experience is an organized resident camp environment.
-This environment helps children develop their potential by teaching them new skills, encouraging them to take healthy risks, and accepting them as part of an important group.
+The impact of this experience is an organized resident overnight camp environment.
+This environment helps youth, and young adults develop their potential by teaching them new skills, encouraging them to take healthy risks, and accepting them as part of a group.

-Friends of Camp Concord also raises funds for direct improvements to the facility such as camp facility equipment, canoes, and new stoves for the kitchen.
-Friends of Camp Concord is involved in a unique partnership with the City of Concord to continue to provide this award-winning program to families and children throughout the region.
+Friends of Camp Concord also fundraise for direct improvements to the facility such as camp equipment, canoes, and facility improvements.
+Friends of Camp Concord engages in a unique partnership with the City of Concord to continue to provide this award-winning program to youth, young adults, and families throughout the region.

 Every year, Friends of Camp Concord provides scholarships to hundreds of youths.
-2022 was no different.
-During our 2022 golf tournament, guests met Elija.
-Elija is a youth camper and foster youth, who has received a campership (scholarship) for three years and will move into our Counselor in Training (CIT) program in 2023.
+In 2022 Elija was one of those recipients.
+Elija is a youth camper and foster youth who was able to attend camp for three years.
+He is looking forward to entering into our Counselor in Training (CIT) Program in 2024.

 Joey Moore Field of Dreams